Tax guide for Americans in the UK

 This guide aims to explain the UK tax system to Americans living across the pond, so you can meet your obligations without paying more than you have to.

-3. Types of taxation in the UK
+Overview of the UK

 Resident vs. non-resident of UK